 We then are shown in flashbacks the events leading up to his demise, as he cannot find solace or comfort in the worlds of religion, politics, psychoanalysis or love.
 His choice seems like an exhausted intellectual decision; modern society, for Charles and others like him, holds nothing to stay for.
 It’s a hopeless, despairing existence which Bresson depicts.

-Some documentary footage is included and the devil from the title seems to thrive here, insidious in the earth: present in the environmental pollution of oil spills and nuclear tests; present in the destruction of nature, when we see a baby seal being clubbed to death.
+Some documentary footage is included and the devil from the title seems to thrive here, insidious in the earth: present in the environmental pollution of oil s and nuclear tests; present in the destruction of nature, when we see a baby seal being clubbed to death.
 Clearly, Bresson doesn’t allow for sentiment: there is no attempt to romanticize Charles as a heroic soul not long for this ruined contemporary world.

 The resulting feeling is of a truly pained individual, not a clichéd melancholic character.
 There is no music in the soundtrack to highlight the drama of his decision.
 Coming at the end of his filmography, Bresson’s famed ascetic style feels close to his end goal for it and everything feels entirely, intricately controlled.